 - Company gatherings (think: potlucks and parties) where you can put the spotlight on individual employees or departments that deserve a figurative high-five

 Recognition is a highly important part of the employee experience.
 If making employee recognition is a priority for your organization, WorkStride offers a comprehensive employee recognition platform.
-And for those of you on a budget, they also offer a rewards-only solution through integrating with ADP.

 Taking the time to recognize your employees’ hard work does double duty of making your coworkers feel more valued while also creating a more positive office environment.
 In short, it’s a win-win.